 Click Here for our guide to the Company Voluntary Arrangement process (which includes the main advantages of using a CVA), and Click here for Frequently Asked Questions.
 There are rumblings for reform of CVAs – click here to see an article about this debate, and click here to see a comparison of CVAs with pre-packs.

-Testimonial for a Company Voluntary Arrangement
+Company Voluntary Arrangement Case Studies

 What Happens if the Debtor Company Breaks the Terms of the CVA?

 If the debtor company does not comply with the CVA’s terms and it is compulsory that it does so, then:

 - The supervisor may petition for a company liquidation and wind up.

 - The creditors of the debtor company are no longer bound by the terms of the CVA.
 This means they can pursue debt recovery from the debtor company for the balance of the debts that are owed.